When it comes to magazines or newsletters about personal finance, I have a soft spot for a newsletter called Bottom Line Personal.

 Barron's is a weekly magazine that only discusses investing.
 It doesn't cover world news, it doesn't cover basic personal finance, and it doesn't have general business news – the articles are all about investing.

-Each issue has investment ideas, stock picks, in-depth analysis had charts, and requires a more than basic understanding of how the markets work.
+Each issue has investment ideas, stock picks, the in-depth analysis had charts, and requires a more than a basic understanding of how the markets work.
 It's reader-friendly, without a lot of technical jargon, but you do need to know the basics of investing.

 Kiplinger's Personal Finance is a magazine that spans the breadth of personal finance – covering everything from investing ideas to retirement to money management.
 Unlike a magazine like Barron's, which is laser focused on investing and stock picking, Kiplinger's covers it all and is one of the most popular personal finance magazines available.